Saruccio/Flatland/README.md

 **Windows** users can follow the instruction on the [official site](https://gitforwindows.org/)

-**Linux Debian flavored** users can run '''apt-get install git'''
+**Linux Debian flavored** users can run ''' apt-get install git'''

 **Linux other flavours** users can install it from their package manager.

 ### 1. Create a dedicated virtual environment

+'''
-'''python3 -m venv flatland'''
+  python3 -m venv flatland
+'''